The Importance of Subtleties in the Scaling of the 'Terminal Momentum' For Galaxy Formation Simulations

 Given this intrinsic physical ambiguity and the absence of clear guidance from simulations which resolve individual SNe explosions in the relevant environments, we would recommend future work adopt the simplest possible model, namely our ``$\mathcal{F}_{{\bf v}}=1$'' formulation, as it introduces no additional implicit assumptions and is straightforward to compare to both previous simulations and idealized models.
 And as we showed this gives similar results in galaxy-formation simulations (at least for bulk galaxy properties) to the ``$\Delta$-Momentum'' formulation.
 But clearly, an important path for future work is to study the ambiguous cases here in more detail in higher-resolution simulations to develop more accurate sub-grid models for the extreme, but sometimes relevant limits.
+These would be analogous to classic experiments like those in \citet{kim.ostriker:sne.momentum.injection.sims}, but utilize inflow/outflow initial/boundary conditions (non-trivial but doable in Lagrangian codes like that used here, see \citealt{hopkins:gizmo.public.release}, but straightforward in Eulerian grid codes).
 We have shown that is important for such models to not simply quantify the final momentum state or ``total'' momentum change of the high-resolution simulation, as is usually done, but to think carefully about the {\em change} in this state specifically introduced at a given spatial, mass, and time scale by individual SNe as a function of their local properties, so that this can be implemented in sub-grid models without ``skipping over'' resolved MHD processes.